 Phillip C. Stocken

-Jack Byrne Professor of Accounting
+Jack Byrne Professor of Accounting; Area Chair, Accounting

 Phil Stocken specializes in accounting and business analysis.
 He teaches accounting and financial management, analysis, and reporting in both executive education programs and MBA classes.
 He is highly skilled at conveying the essential information in financial statements and financial statement analysis to audiences with varying levels of financial experience and understanding.